SIGGames/SIGGames/profile/CONTRIBUTING.md

 ## Fork the repository

-To contribute to a SIGGamess project, you will need to fork the repository.
+To contribute to a SIGGames project, you will need to fork the repository.
 To do this, click the "Fork" button in the top right corner of the repository page.

 ## Clone the repository